I care about effectively employing my efforts in ways that will improve the world.

 If you're a tech recruiter, please respond to these two quick questions, and I will get back to you!

-The reason why I care about furthering this area of research is because I believe it can directly improve people's lives, be it in increasing cooperation between political and economic agents or in improving coordination among machines and humans.
+The reason why I care about furthering this area of research is because I believe it can directly improve people's lives, be it in increasing cooperation between political and economic agents or in improving coordination among humans and machines.

-I have a research blog where I write about my experiments and I also write about my research in the form of more-or-less structured notes here.
+I have a research blog where I write about my experiments.

 My main form of action on this front has been the advocacy of both the ethos and the practice of open source and open science.